slackalaxy/wps-office-dicts/README.md

 # WPS Office spellcheck dictionaries

 This provides spellcheck dictionaries for [WPS Office](https://www.wps.com/).
+So far, I have found tutorials about [how to use spell check on WPS Office](https://www.wps.com/academy/how-to-use-the-spell-check-quick-tutorials-1870938/), but no actual dictionaries.
+So, here it is.
 The language files are adapted from the [LibreOffice Dictionaries](https://github.com/LibreOffice/dictionaries/) project.
 They have been tested on WPS office for Linux, but my wild guess is they will work on Windows, too.
+For more information, visit T[he Document Foundation Wiki](https://wiki.documentfoundation.org/Development/Dictionaries).

 ## Installation
 Depending on your distribution, installation may differ.
 For [Slackware](http://www.slackware.com/) Linux, follow these instructions: